 - Limit the number of credit card pre-approved offers you receive by removing your name from the marketing lists of the three credit reporting bureaus (Experian, Equifax, and TransUnion).
 To opt out, visit optoutprescreen.com to get started.

-- Shred any pre-approved credit offers to which you do not respond.
-Thieves can use these offers to assume your identity.
+- Shred old credit card receipts, ATM receipts, account statements, unused credit cards. or any pre-approved credit offers to which you do not respond.
+Thieves can use these items to assume your identity.

 - Store cancelled checks, new checks, and account statements in a safe place.